Great Lakes—St. Lawrence River Water Resources Regional Body, the Great

 Ohio, Pennsylvania and Wisconsin, and the Premiers of Ontario and

 Québec are taking the lead in protecting the world’s largest

 source of surface fresh water—the Great Lakes and St. Lawrence River

 Basin.
 We recognize that the Basin’s waters are one of the most

 important natural resources in North America and that we must work

 The Great Lakes Governors and Premiers created the Regional Body on December 13, 2005, by signing the Great Lakes—St. Lawrence River Basin Sustainable Water Resources Agreement.
 The Agreement details how the Great Lakes States, Ontario and Québec will manage and protect the Basin and provide a framework for each State and Province to enact laws for its protection.
 The Governors and Premiers are working aggressively to put the Agreement into action.

-December 6, 2013-The Great Lakes-St. Lawrence River Water Resources Regional Body (Regional Body) met on Friday, December 6, 2013, at 1:00 p.m.
-CST in the King Arthur Court room of the Intercontinental Chicago at 505 North Michigan Avenue, Chicago, Illinois.
+May 14, 2014-The Great Lakes-St. Lawrence River Water Resources Regional Body (Regional Body) met on Friday, June 13, 2014, at 2:00 p.m. via conference call.
 This meeting was open to the public and included an opportunity for public comments.
-Meeting participation was also open via conference call.
-An agenda, materials discussed and call-in information can be found below.
-All materials posted to this website were subject to revision up to and through the meeting.
+An agenda, materials to be discussed and call-in information were madeavailable below.
+All materials posted to the website were subject to revision up to and through the meeting.